priyalpajwani/Global-Resilience-Analytics-Health-Economy-Financial-Markets/README.md

-# Global-Covid-19-Impact-Analytics-Health-Economy-and-Financial-Markets
+# Global-Resilience-Analytics-Health-Economy-Financial-Markets

 ## Overview:
+The Covid-19 pandemic was initially a public health emergency, but its effects quickly extended beyond healthcare systems.
+Disruptions to healthcare services were followed by contractions in economic activity, labour market instability, changes in global trade patterns, and heightened volatility across financial markets.
+While these impacts are often examined independently, the pandemic demonstrated how closely connected healthcare, economic performance and financial stability can be.

-This project analyses 15 World Bank indicators (2018–2024) across seven global regions to understand how COVID-19 affected healthcare resilience, macroeconomic performance, trade and capital markets.
-It uses a Python data pipeline to clean, transform and consolidate 31 raw World Bank datasets into a unified analytical dataset before developing interactive Tableau dashboards to identify regional trends, quantify cross-sector impacts, and communicate evidence based recommendations for international policymakers and development organisations, including the World Bank, IMF, WHO and the United Nations.
+This project analyses 15 World Bank indicators across seven global regions between 2018 and 2024 to examine how the pandemic reshaped health outcomes and how these effects propagated throughout the wider economy.
+Using Python and Tableau, 31 individual World Bank datasets were transformed, integrated and analysed to identify regional resilience, recovery patterns, and the relationships between healthcare, economic and financial systems.
+The insights were then generated for international policymakers and development organisations, including the World Bank, IMF, WHO and the United Nations.

-## Research question:
+## Research Focus:
-The analysis is centred around one overarching question: How did COVID-19 reshape healthcare demand and what ripple effects did it have on the macroeconomy?
+The analysis is centred around the following question: How did COVID-19 reshape healthcare demand and what ripple effects did it have on the macroeconomy?

-This was explored through ten supporting research questions across three domains:
+To address this question, the project examined three interconnected themes:

-1. Social & Health:
+1. Healthcare and Social Outcomes:
    1.1 To what extent did infant mortality trends slow during COVID-19, and have regional disparities narrowed during recovery?
    1.2 Did stronger pre-pandemic immunisation systems and hospital bed capacity reduce disruptions to infant mortality and life expectancy?

-2. Economy:
+2. Economic Performance:
    2.1 How did GDP evolve before, during and after COVID-19?
    2.2 How did inflation respond to the pandemic?
    2.3 How did labour markets recover across regions?
-   3.4 Did tourism dependent economies experience larger declines in exports and employment?
+   2.4 Did tourism-dependent economies experience larger declines in exports and employment?

 3. Financial Markets:
    3.1 How did stock trading activity change before, during and after COVID-19?